-When traveling around in South America, I remember stopping at roadside stands to buy the local grilled corn, maize, with large meaty kernels.
+When traveling around in South America, I remember stopping at roadside stands to buy the local grilled corn, maiz, with large meaty kernels.
 The texture is different from the sweet corn I grew up with and I became enamored with it.
 Now imagine those meaty kernels made into popcorn.
-When the maize kernels pop, that tougher texture holds together and the resulting popped corn is more like a crunchy nut.
+When the maiz kernels pop, that tougher texture holds together and the resulting popped corn is more like a crunchy nut.
 Shake some salt over it and you’ve got canchita, an addictive snack that’s very popular in Peru, often served as a first course along with ceviche, though it’s also perfect for happy hour snacks.

-I’ve found the maize kernels, known as cancha chulpe, sold in bags in some international grocery stores in our area, so check similar stores in your area.
+I’ve found the maiz kernels, known as cancha chulpe, sold in bags in some international grocery stores in our area, so check similar stores in your area.
 If your pot has a heavy bottom, i.e. cast iron or layered stainless steel, you can cook over medium-high heat.
 With thinner bottom pots, use medium heat.
 The cancha cook better in a single layer, so don’t pour in too much, otherwise you may end up with some burned kernels.
 Allow them to drain well on paper towels before serving.

-3 to 4-quart pot
+- 3 to 4-quart pot

-Pour a thin film of oil in the bottom of the pot.
+- Pour a thin film of oil in the bottom of the pot.
 Heat the oil over medium to medium-high heat, and pour in enough cancha to fill the bottom in one layer.
 Cover and cook until all the kernels have popped, about 7 minutes.
 Shake the pot during popping to evenly distribute the kernels and prevent burning.
 Strain the popped kernels and drain on paper towels.
 Sprinkle with salt and enjoy warm.